Maurice Csák: Monastic vocation

 Maurice Csák died in Győr on 20 March 1336, eleven days before Easter.
 His funeral was celebrated by Bishop Nicholas Kőszegi.
 During the ritual, Maurice's eyes opened twice for short moments and the corpse gave off a pleasant scent, according to his legend.
 He was buried in the convent of Győr.
 During a fire in 1566, then the raids of the Ottomans, the building of the monastery was destroyed and Maurice's remains also disappeared.
-The hagiography narrates that Maurice did miracles even after he passed away.
+The hagiography narrates that Maurice did miracles even after he died.
 At the hour of his death, a Dominican friar of the monastery of Győr, sub-prior Benedict, who traveled to Buda, had a dream: he saw his companions at the table of refectory, all of them wore hood but Maurice.
 The head of the Dominican province of Hungary also claimed that Maurice Csák appeared in shiny attire in his vision in the morning during his praying and announced his death.
 He also spoke of the trial waiting for him before God.
 The legend also says, when a blind man picked up a heap of earth from Maurice's grave, and daubed his eyes with those, he regained his eyesight.